Montreal

 Our Montreal funding stream

 Since our founding in 1937, the McConnell Foundation has supported many organizations dedicated to improving the lives of Montrealers.
-Today, alongside our focus areas of communities, reconciliation and climate change, the Foundation remains deeply committed to our Montreal roots, where we continue to support local projects.
+Today, alongside our Focus Areas of communities, reconciliation and climate change, the Foundation remains deeply committed to our Montreal roots, where we continue to support local projects.
 Montreal funding decisions are approved yearly in the spring.

-• Major Campaign funding:
+• Major campaign funding:

 We define major campaigns as targeted efforts to fundraise for large projects that require significant capital, often in the scale of the millions over multiple years.
-McConnell will fund up to 10% of the total capital campaign request, to a maximum of $1M over 5 years per request.
+McConnell will fund up to 10% of the total capital campaign request, to a maximum of $1 million over five years per request.

 • Revitalizing heritage buildings for the social sector: